 In fact talking about it, I realise some of the details of my little movie are blurring - what a shame, I'll just have to read the book again before I watch the movie.
 It's been a long time since my children were seven and "The Hobbit" was the bed-time book of choice, and we were quoting vast chunks of "here am I, naughty little fly..."
 Now the bed time reading is serious alone time featuring things like George RR Martin and Brandon Sanderson, and other such unwieldy epics (ignoring the cute little cat books and the devastatingly off-putting reading logs).
 So it will be sweet to get back to my favourite book of all time.

 I am so looking forward to the movie.
 The LOTR people may bee playing with my

 favourite book for over thirty years... but they played LOTR pretty well, and even when I thought their choices were wrong it was still obvious that Tolkien's books had been treated with

 love and respect.
 So bring on the movie.
 And bring on the dragon, enter top right screen, turn toward us up the river and let those flames erupt!

-And don't forget to read Under the Misty Mountains, it has to be amongst Tolkein's best poems, not that I'm biased or anything.
+And don't forget to read Over the Misty Mountains, it has to be amongst Tolkein's best poems, not that I'm biased or anything.
 But the rhythm is compelling.
 I also feel compelled to add just the end of the shorter little ditty that Bilbo's cheekily sings to the spiders of Mirkwood...and I'm probably paraphrasing here and getting it wrong anyway..."here am I naughty little fly, you are fat and lazy, you cannot catch me though you try, in your cobwebs crazy."
 It's so perfectly catchy for young uns.

 FYI.
 The book cover shown is the same copy I read to my children when they were smaller, illustrated by Alan Lee it is quite charming and has survived a lot of reading!